laminas/laminas-diactoros/README.md

 ### Stream

-`Zend\Diactoros\Stream` is an implementation of `Psr\Http\Message\StreamInterface`, and provides a number of facilities around manipulating the composed PHP stream resource.
+`Laminas\Diactoros\Stream` is an implementation of `Psr\Http\Message\StreamInterface`, and provides a number of facilities around manipulating the composed PHP stream resource.
 The constructor accepts a stream, which may be either:

 - a stream identifier; e.g., `php://input`, a filename, etc.
 - a PHP stream resource